10. How we will deal with voluntary PIDs

 If the report is not a voluntary PID, we will let you know that the PID Act does not apply to the report and how we will deal with the concerns raised in the report.

-If you are not happy with this assessment or otherwise disagree with it, you can raise it with the person who has communicated the outcome with you or request an internal review by a person not involved in making the decision or request that the matter be conciliated.
+If you are not happy with this assessment or otherwise disagree with it, you can raise it with the person who has communicated the outcome with you, request an internal review or request that the matter be conciliated.
 DCS can, but do not have to, request the NSW Ombudsman to conciliate the matter.
 (See the section Review and dispute resolution.)

 DCS may stop dealing with a voluntary PID because it is not actually a voluntary PID (meaning it does not have all the features of a PID as set out in the section of this policy When will a report be a PID?)